GustavoASC/google-drive-vscode/README.md

 **This extension is still being developed, so please notice that some features are not fully usable**.

 Manage Google Drive files and folders directly from VSCode.
-This extension uses 'drive.file' scope and then can only access files and folders created on Google Drive through this extension.
+This extension uses 'drive.file' scope and then can only access files and folders created on Google Drive through this extension, or have gained access with Google Picker API (to be implemented).

 ## Features
 For now you can do the following operations on Google Drive: